coffeeandpdfs/scratch/README.md

 ## Flask Website

 The main goal of this website was to further develop my understanding of Python and get a better awareness of the ins and outs of the front-end and back end of a website.
 I initially followed a tutorial that provided some examples in implementing the front and back end to implement a website that allows users to sign-up, create blog posts, comment and follow bloggers, and basic user authentication and authorization.
 The example website was created following the turtorials provided in Flask Web Development, 2nd Edition by Miguel Grinber (O'Reilly Media).
 This is not that website.
 This is a stripped down version with plans to add additional areas to provide learning opportunities using Python and Flask.

+## Vagrant
+Provide an automated dev environment to deploy or tear down virtual machines in VirtualBox.